openharmony/game_game_controller_framework/README.md

       conversion feature.
     - Offering InnerApi to terminal device manufacturers for configuring information about game peripherals and the input-to-touch conversion settings.
+- The game_controller_service is the CoreService layer of the GameController.
+Its primary functions include:
+    - Saving game peripheral information to the configuration file `device_config.json`.
+    - Saving the list of supported games for input-to-touch conversion to the configuration file `game_support_key_mapping.json`.
+    - Saving the default input-to-touch conversion template for games to the configuration file `default_key_mapping.json` and custom templates to the configuration file `custom_key_mapping.json`.
+    - Identifying the categories of game peripherals.
+    - Query the default and custom input-to-touch mapping information for the game from default_key_mapping.json and custom_key_mapping.json.

 System Architecture Diagram:
 ![System Architecture Diagram](./figures/system_arch_en.PNG)
 Core Modules of GameControllerFramework: